samecrowder/universal-tool-server-fork/README.md

 ## Why

-- 🖥️ **Stateless Web Deployment**: Deploy as a web server without the need for persistent connections, allowing easy autoscaling and load balancing.
+- 🌐 **Stateless Web Deployment**: Deploy as a web server without the need for persistent connections, allowing easy autoscaling and load balancing.
 - 📡 **Simple REST Protocol**: Leverage a straightforward REST API.
 - 🔐 **Built-In Authentication**: Out-of-the-box auth support, ensuring only authorized users can access tools.
 - 🛠️ **Decoupled Tool Creation**: In an enterprise setting, decouple the creation of specialized tools (like data retrieval from specific knowledge sources) from the agent configuration.
+- ⚙️ **Works with existing LangChain tools**: Expose existing LangChain tools to the web with minimal effort.

 ## Installation